dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 hardware.
 It is the first time that *everyone* had access to all the equipment needed to produce music, no crazy white man involved.

+Hip Hop represents the equivalent of the Internet in terms of democratization of technology in the music industry.
+It is the 20th century's equivalent of the printing press.
+It is similar in how economic and technological factors transformed social and cultural conditions.
+This empowered millions of people and cutting out those few who stood in the way since the birth of radio and mass media!

 In the late 70's and early 80's, music production equipment was still expensive, but it was the first time since the invention of radio that someone could produce and record music by themselves.
 Along came the